-The main thing to look for is what the materials are made of and this is the easiest step.
+The main thing to look for is what the materials are made of; this is the easiest step.
 You may be surprised how much synthetic and man-made material is used as opposed to leather.
 A lot of people, even non-vegans, choose synthetic books without even knowing they’re choosing vegan hiking boots.
 If you’re trying to figure out where to buy hiking boots and other outdoor gear, check out one of my favorites – Backcountry.

-Where it becomes simple is the fact that some brands – a lot of brands more than ever – are becoming better and better at stating if their products are vegan.
+Where it becomes simple is that some brands – a lot more than ever – are becoming better and better at stating if their products are vegan.
 If you found some synthetic boots that you really, really love though and they aren’t already marked as vegan, reach out to the brand.
 Ask them about the source of the glue.
 In some cases, they’ll simply say they can’t answer for certain (doesn’t mean it’s animal-based, but it means it’s probable).
 On the other hand, they may be able to tell you it’s not animal-based and yay – you got yourself some brand new vegan hiking boots.

 11 of the Best Vegan Hiking Boots